 In conflict and fragile settings, the various aspects of criminal justice systems – from law enforcement and prosecution, to courts and the prison system – collapse alongside other core government functions.

 In restoring peace and the rule of law, there is a need to focus on these different arms of the justice system in a coordinated way to ensure accountability (including for war crimes) and to restore government functions.

 One of the vital aspects in re-establishing a justice system that is overlooked, or frequently neglected, is the prison system.
 In this briefing, Penal Reform International outlines the need for an increased focus on the role of penitentiary institutions in peacebuilding as a requisite for achieving a functioning judicial system, core government functions.

 Ten recommendations are included for restoring peace and the rule of law by building effective criminal justice systems to guide actors working in fragile and conflict-affected contexts.

-The briefing is available in English and will soon be published in French and Arabic.
+The briefing is available in English and French and will soon be published in Arabic.

 If you download a resource, please link to it from your website or share with your professional network.